smasefi/smasefi/README.md

 I'm a double hoo!
 Go UVA!
 I got my undergrad degree in Computer Science with a minor in Religious Studies for a fun humanities twist to my education.
 After leaving Charlottesville, I joined a big bank as a Software Engineer (still here 😅) and dove head-first into post-grad life.
 No homework, no problems… until I realized I had too much free time and a gaping intellectual void.
 Naturally, I fixed that by pursuing my M.S. in Data Science (also at UVA), where I fell in love with data, modeling, and turning messy problems into something measurable.

-Outside of work and school, you’ll find me reading thrillers, taking Solidcore classes, and walking my dog.
-I know, I know ... very basic, BUT I believe basic things are popular for a reason.

 ## ⚡ My Skills ⚡

 Languages: Python, SQL, Java